 - 3 cups powdered sugar

-- Puree 10 strawberries in a blender on "pulse" setting for about 5 seconds.
-Measure out 1/3 cup of the puree and place in a small bowl.
+- Puree 10 strawberries in a blender or food processor for about 5 seconds (just until you have small strawberry bits).
+Measure out ⅓ cup of the puree and place in a small bowl.
 Reserve the remaining puree for the frosting later.
 Mix in the milk and vanilla extract into the small bowl with the strawberry puree.
 Set aside.

-- In an electric stand mixer with the paddle attachment, cream together both the butter and sugar on med-high speed until fully combined and fluffy (about 1-2 minutes).
+- In an electric stand mixer using the paddle attachment, cream together the butter and sugar on med-high speed until fully combined and fluffy (about 2-3 minutes).
 Scrape down the sides of the bowl as needed.
-Then, add eggs one at a time, mixing well after each one.
-Mix in vegetable oil.
+Then add the eggs, one at a time, mixing well after each one.
+Then mix in the vegetable oil.

-- Strawberry Buttercream Frosting: In a small saucepan, take the rest of your strawberry puree from step 2 and heat over medium heat on the stove.
+- In a small saucepan, take the rest of your strawberry puree from step 2 and heat over medium heat on the stove.
 This process will take about 10 minutes for the puree to reduce (thick consistency, almost jam-like).
 Be sure to stir occasionally.

-- Pour the cooked strawberry puree into a small heat-safe bowl and place it into the refrigerator (reduction must be completely cooled before using in the frosting).
+- Transfer the strawberry puree into a small heat-safe bowl and place into the refrigerator to cool completely.

-- Use a piping bag and your favorite frosting tip to frost the cupcakes.
-Store leftover cupcakes in an airtight container in the refrigerator for up to 5 days.
+- Frost the cupcakes.
+I placed the frosting in a piping bag and used the Wilton 1M piping tip.
+Keep any leftovers in an airtight container in the refrigerator for up to 5 days.